RealHarshThakur/dagger-builpack/README.md

 dagger-buildpack -g https://github.com/RealHarshThakur/sample-golang
 ```

+It will push the image to ttl.sh, produce sbom.json and vuln.json in `artifacts` directory

 If you have a remote buildkit hosted, you can export `BUILDKIT_HOST"="tcp://<ip address>` for image builds to be done remotely.